Located in subregion/area: Côte des Blancs / Val du Petit Morin

 The producer status NM = négociant-manipulant means that purchased grapes can be included in the Champagnes.
 NM producers can be anything from small producers that supplement their own grapes with some that they buy in, to large Champagne houses that primarily rely on purchased grapes.

-- Ruffin & Fils (NM), has 11 ha of their own vineyards supplying 40% of the house’s grape need.
-Cuvée Nobilis is a vintage Champagne is a 100% Chardonnay from Cramant (refers to the 2006 vintage).
+- Ruffin & Fils (NM, Facebook page), has 11 ha of their own vineyards supplying 40% of the house’s grape need.
+Cuvée Nobilis is a vintage Champagne, a 100% Chardonnay from Cramant (refers to the 2006 and 2007 vintages).
 L’Ame de Jean is an oaked non-vintage Champagne composed of 43% Chardonnay, 35% Pinot Noir, and 22% Pinot Meunier.

-- Verrier & Fils (NM), has 5 ha of vineyards, of which 3 ha in Étoges, barely 1 ha in Fèrebrianges, 1 ha in Beaunay, and 0.05 ha in Épernay with 57% Pinot Meunier, 34% Chardonnay, and 9% Pinot Noir.
+- Verrier & Fils (NM, Facebook-sida), has 5 ha of vineyards, of which 3 ha in Étoges, just under 1 ha in Fèrebrianges, 1 ha in Beaunay, and 0.05 ha in Épernay with 57% Pinot Meunier, 34% Chardonnay, and 9% Pinot Noir.
 The annual production under their own name is 30 000 bottles and part of the grapes are sold to others.
 The vintage Champagne is called Cuvée Raymond Verrier, is composed of 90% Chardonnay and 10% Pinot Noir (refers to the 2002 vintage) and is partially oaked.
 Cuvée Ismérie is a partially oaked blanc de blancs.

 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.